 Common Injuries from Rear-end Crashes

 .
 Many people involved in rear-end accidents feel the effects of the crash for months or years afterward.
 The following are only some examples of injuries that can plague you after a rear-end crash:

 Neck Injuries from a Rear-end Accident

 is whiplash.
 This can involve several types of injuries to the soft tissue in the neck, including straining of the tendons or ligaments.
-Soft tissue can also be sprained or torn.
-Rear-end accidents can cause a person’s head to move violently, which often results in injuries that cause pain, stiffness, and limited neck movement.
+Soft tissue can also sustain sprains and tears.
+Rear-end accidents can cause a person’s head to move violently.
+This often results in injuries that cause pain, stiffness, and limited neck movement.
 Many neck injuries require physical therapy and time away from usual activities or work.

 Back Injuries from a Rear-end Accident

 can be debilitating.
-People with serious back injuries often must take a significant amount of time off work and engage in ongoing treatments program to slowly recover.
+People with serious back injuries often must take a significant amount of time off work and have ongoing treatment to slowly recover.
 If physical therapy is not enough to resolve the pain and restrictions, back surgery may be needed.

 Brain Injuries from a Rear-end Accident

 Rear-end accident victims often hit their heads on different objects.
 Even if an airbag prevents head trauma from a steering wheel or windshield, people can hit their heads on the window or seat back.
-In addition, just a sharp jolt of the head can cause damage to the brain—even with no direct contact.
-Many rear-end accidents result in some degree of concussion or more serious TBIs, which can have lasting cognitive and physical effects.
+In addition, just a sharp jolt of the head can cause damage to the brain. even with no direct contact.
+Many rear-end accidents result in some degree of concussion or more serious traumatic brain injuries

 Spinal Injuries from a Rear-end Accident

 The spinal cord is a vital part of the body that helps to facilitate movement, sensory capabilities, and organ functioning.
 The spinal tissue is delicate and can easily be damaged if any discs are compressed or otherwise out of place.
 In many cases, spinal cord injuries

 Broken Bones from a Rear-end Accident